-Former Deputy Prime Minister Arben Ahmetaj leaves Albania ahead of approval of arrest request on corruption charges
+Albania’s former deputy premier faces international warrant on corruption charges

 -Ahmetaj leaves the country ahead of arrest-

-Prior to the request being submitted to parliament, Ahmetaj left Albania through the Greek border on Friday.
+Prior to the request being submitted to parliament, Ahmetaj left Albania through the Greek border.
 While his lawyers confirmed communication with him, they refused to disclose his current location or speculate on his return to Albania.

 The Council of Mandates meeting, held today at the Parliament, confirmed that Ahmetaj was no longer in Albania.
 Unofficial reports indicated that he may have traveled to Canada, based on cell phone signal verifications.